University of the District of Columbia: UDC Police Department

+The UDC Police Department (UDCPD) is an operating element within the Office of Public Safety & Emergency Management.
+The UDCPD is tasked with providing full-service policing for all UDC assets and stakeholders.
+The department consists of commissioned officers and non-sworn support staff.
+UDCPD officers have full authority to investigate crimes, respond to calls for service and effect arrests on any UDC property.
+OPSEM and the UDCPD are under the command of Marieo Foster who serves as the Chief of Police and Director of Public Safety.

 Academics

 UDC offers 81 undergraduate and graduate degree programs.
 The Workforce Development Program also offers a variety of practical, nonacademic educational programs and training.
 The university is accredited by the Middle States Commission on Higher Education.
-UDC spends $35,152 per full-time student.

-IPEDs reports UDC's full-time student graduation to be 15%; although UDC graduates more District resident students than any college or university in the District of Columbia.
+IPEDs reports UDC's full-time student graduation to be 15%, although UDC graduates more District resident students than any other college or university in the District of Columbia.
 The university relaunched doctoral programs in 2019 with PhDs in Computer Science & Engineering and Urban Leadership & Entrepreneurship.
-UDC also has an accredited law school.
-There are presently six historically black colleges and universities in the United States housing Historically black law schools: Howard University, Texas Southern University, Southern University, Florida Agricultural and Mechanical University (FAMU), North Carolina Central University, and the University of the District of Columbia.
+UDC also has an accredited law school, the David A. Clarke School of Law.

 The Felix Grant Jazz Archives are maintained by the University of the District of Columbia's Jazz Studies Program within the university library.
 The majority of the archives' holdings consist of about 45,000 LP albums, 10,000 CDs, reel-to-reel tapes, audio cassettes, 45s, and 78s which were donated to the university by Grant.
 Books, periodicals, photographs, and other paper materials complement the sound recordings.